Battle of Jersey: Failed French attack (1779)

-The French plan
+French plan

 Despite the misgivings of the French military, who believed that an attack on Jersey would be a futile waste of resources, with any success being short-lived, the government approved a plan put forward by Baron Philippe de Rullecourt, who had accompanied the Prince of Nassau-Siegen in 1779.
 De Rullecourt was an adventurer and a colonel in the French Army.
 King Louis XVI had promised de Rullecourt the rank of general and the Cordon rouge as soon as he had control of the town of Saint Helier, the island's capital.

 The second commander was an Indian prince named Mir Sayyad, who had been an ally of France in the Seven Years' War and moved to Paris upon the war's conclusion.
 Sayyad participated in the invasion and advised Rullecourt to sack the town and massacre all the inhabitants.
 One British officer wrote of him: "If our fate has depended on him, it would not have been of the most pleasant; he advised the French General (Rullecourt) to ransack everything and to put the town to fire and to blood."
 Rullecourt ignored Sayyad's advice.

 Officially the expedition was a private affair.
 However, funding, equipment, transport and troops were provided by the French government.
 In order to conceal their involvement, the government went so far as to order the 'desertion' of several hundred regular troops to De Rullecourt's forces.

 On 5 January 1781 the expedition set out from Granville, consisting of some 2,000 soldiers in four divisions.
 There was a storm which scattered some ships and only 1,200 initially made it to Jersey.
 Jersey still celebrated 6 January as 'Old Christmas Night', and the French landed undetected.
 The 800 men of the first division landed at La Rocque, Grouville, on the south east coast and passed close by the guards without being noticed.
 A French officer even said that he had slept beneath the guards, but that the guards had not heard the French.
 The guards were subsequently put on trial, where it was found they had abandoned their post to go drinking.

 The French first division stayed there most of the night.
 The 400 men of the French second division landed amongst rocks and were entirely lost.
 The initial British report was that a privateer and four transport vessels had been lost, together with "upwards of 200 men".

 The boats that contained the third division, consisting of 600 men, separated from the rest of the fleet and were unable to join it.
 The fourth division, consisting of 200 men, landed early in the next morning at La Rocque.
 The total of the French troops landed on the island was therefore about 1,400.